terraform-linters/tflint/docs/developer-guide/plugins.md

 Visit [tflint-ruleset-template](https://github.com/terraform-linters/tflint-ruleset-template) and click the "Use this template" button.
 Repository name must be `tflint-ruleset-*`.

+For public repositories, you can optionally add the [`tflint-ruleset`](https://github.com/topics/tflint-ruleset) topic to make your ruleset discoverable on the topic page.

 ## 2. Building and installing the plugin

 The created repository can be installed locally with `make install`.
 Enable the plugin as follows and verify that the installed plugin works.